-The increase in research and development expenses of \$1.3 million for the year ended December 31, 2019 was primarily due to an increase in clinical development costs of \$1.8 million and an increase in consulting costs of \$131,000 related to the advancement of our OP0201 programs, as well as an increase in stock-based compensation of \$94,000.
-The increases were offset by a decrease in formulation and device development costs of \$474,000, and decreases in personnel and travel related costs of \$163,000 and \$112,000, respectively.
-If the Company has a successful Phase 2a clinical study and we advance our clinical development programs, research and development expenses are expected to increase.
+The increase in research and development expenses of \$4.8 million for the year ended December 31, 2018 was primarily due to an increase in formulation and device development costs of \$2.1 million, an increase in clinical development costs of \$1.7 million, and an increase in consulting costs of \$242,000 related to the advancement of our OP0201 programs.
+Additionally, personnel costs to support our programs increased \$713,000 due to additional headcount in clinical operations and regulatory operations and bonus accrual.
+We expect research and development expenses to increase in subsequent periods as we advance our OP0201 programs.